webtoknow/fx-trading-app/Week_05/Exercise/README.md

 }
 ```

-So, our service:
+So, the service:

 - will be marked as injectable through *@Injectable()* adnotation
 - will contain a constructor, in which we will inject *HTTPClient* in order to be able to make HTTP requests
-- will contain also the *register* method, receiving an *User* object - the one we want to save in order to create a new account - which will actually do the http request: a **POST** on the URL estabilished in *constants.ts* (*backendUrl.authService.register*) with *user* as *Request Body*
+- will contain also the *register* method, receiving an *User* object - the one we want to save in order to create a new account - which will actually do the HTTP request: a **POST** on the URL estabilished in *constants.ts* (*backendUrl.authService.register*) with *user* as *Request Body*

 ### Update Application Module

 In app.module.ts:

-- include Alert module from bootstrap:
+- include *Aler*t module from bootstrap:

 ```JavaScript
 import { AlertModule } from 'ngx-bootstrap/alert';